siegerts/xiegerts.com/content/post/amplify-ui-auth-nextjs/index.md

 <br />

-A nice UX item is to capture the incoming route `ref`.
+A nice UX quality of life is to capture the incoming route `ref`.
 Then, when the `authStatus` switches to `authenticated`, the user can be redirected to the page that they were attempting to access prior to logging in.
 For instance, an unauthenticated (or new) user may click on a subscription tier on a pricing page.
-Once they sign in, they will be redirected to back to the page where they can subscribed.
+Once they sign in, they will be redirected to back to the page where they can subscribe.
 This can be adapted for different patterns and use cases.

 So, when a user is sent (or tries to access) to the Login page.
 If they are authenticated, they will be sent back to the referring page.
 If they are not authenticated, they will be prompted with the `Authenticator` login form.
 Once signed in, the [`authStatus`](https://ui.docs.amplify.aws/react/components/authenticator/headless#authentication-check) will change and they will be sent back to the referring page if present.